zukiapp/documentation/README.md

 Login considerations
 --------------------
-You can log-in to Zuki using your **JIRA's username**.
+You can log-in to Zuki using your **JIRA username**.
 Zuki doesn’t support log-in with email or Google Authentication yet.

 How to use it
 =============

-Once you download Zuki and your JIRA’s administrator has installed the plugin, you are ready to go.
+Once you download Zuki and your JIRA administrator has installed the plugin, you are ready to go.

 Login
 -----